gruntjs/grunt-contrib-sass/README.md

 Type: `Boolean`
 Default: `false`

-Just check syntax, don't evaluate.
+Just check the Sass syntax, does not evaluate and write the output.

 #### style